 Learn more about Google Drive on their website.

 Price: 15 GB free with sign up; 100 GB for $1.99/month; 200 GB for $3.99/month; 1 TB with Office 365 Personal for $6.99/month.

 Microsoft OneDrive is Microsoft’s answer to Google Drive, and it’s seamlessly integrated into Windows operating systems.
-If you’re a business who’s life and soul runs on Windows computers, this is the service for you.
+If you’re a business whose life and soul runs on Windows computers, this is the service for you.
 For example, if you use Windows 8 or Windows Phone, you can sync your system/device settings and apps and files and folders.
-Don’t be fooled by the integration, though – you can run Microsoft OneDrive on iOS, Mac and Android, too.
-Much like Google Drive, Microsoft OneDrive lets you collaborate and edit documents simultaneously and in real-time from any device – PCs, Macs, tablets and smartphones (whatever your heart desires).
-You can also upload photos from your phone and tablet and have them synched with your desktop.
+Don’t be fooled by the integration, though – you can run Microsoft OneDrive on iOS, Mac, and Android, too.
+Much like Google Drive, Microsoft OneDrive lets you collaborate and edit documents simultaneously and in real-time from any device – PCs, Macs, tablets, and smartphones (whatever your heart desires).
+You can also upload photos from your phone and tablet and have them synced with your desktop.

 Microsoft OneDrive offers generous storage allowances at a very affordable price (it’s cheaper than competitor Google).